FaytxZen/Horokov/README.md

 #Horokov - Markov Chains + Horoscopes

-My litte project for the University of Florida Bad-Appathon 2014. :V
+My little entry for the UF Bad-Appathon 2014 (hosted by UF SEC)  :V

+Simply `git clone` and open `index.html` in your fav browser to _run_ it.